 You are not required to adopt the dog you visit.
 This visit is a compatibility check to see if you feel that particular dog is the right one for you, and for us to assess whether we feel the dog is a good match for your family.
 We do not do an adoption during the visit.
 If we feel the dog is a good match for your family, and if you want to adopt the dog, the next step is a home visit by a volunteer in the applicant's area.
 The purpose of the home visit is to verify that you are who you say you are, have a secure fence, and to identify any potential safety hazards in your home or yard that may need attention before an adoption is completed.

-Adoption of dogs as gifts: We do not permit dogs in our rescue to be adopted by anyone other than the "forever" home.
-We strongly discourage pets as presents -- please understand, in most circumstances, giving a dog as a gift is often not in the dog's best interest -- rescues and shelters frequently receive owner turn-ins of dogs who were given to the owner as a present and "things did not work out".
+ADOPTION OF DOGS AS GIFTS: We do not permit dogs in our rescue to be adopted by anyone other than the "forever" home.
+We strongly discourage pets as presents.
+In most circumstances, giving a dog as a gift is often not in the dog's best interest.
+Rescues and shelters frequently receive owner turn-ins of dogs who were given to the owner as a present and "things did not work out".